As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

-Quinoa is rich in nutrients, tasty, and versatile.
+Quinoa is tasty and versatile.
 It can be used in place of rice, couscous, barley, or any other grains.
-Get more of this healthy superfood in your life by trying some of these easy and delicious Vegan Quinoa Recipes!
+Try some of these easy and delicious Vegan Quinoa Recipes today!

 Quinoa cooks in just about 15 minutes, making it perfect for getting lunch or dinner on the table quickly.
 It can also be used to make breakfast, snacks, and even dessert!